 Industry-Leading Computational ResourcesAlong with state-of-the-art workstations, we make available to our researchers a tremendous amount of data storage and have one of the fastest research networks in the country.
 This includes 30 petabytes of high-performance storage to enable researchers to create and run algorithms with little to no wait time.

-Outreach OpportunitiesScientists are invited to engage with local science and math organizations, mentoring programs and New York-area public school teacher initiatives in partnership with the Simons Foundation’s Outreach, Education and Engagement division.
+Outreach OpportunitiesScientists are invited to engage with local science and math organizations, mentoring programs and New York-area public school teacher initiatives in partnership with the Simons Foundation’s Science, Society and Culture division.

 Commitment to DEIWe are committed to fostering a culture of inclusion and belonging.
 We value the rich diversity in identity and experiences of our staff.